-UMass policy states that every computer that is connected to the campus network is required to have anti-virus software installed and continuously enabled with up-to-date virus definitions.
+UMass policy states that every computer that is connected to the campus network is required to have anti-virus software installed, continuously enabled, and kept up-to-date.

 Network and computer security is critical to maintaining the integrity of the university campus network, so any computer found to be infected with a virus will be quarantined from the network until the virus is removed.